reef-technologies/handbook/README.md

 The handbook is written with Ubuntu-based distros (e.g. [Linux Mint](https://www.linuxmint.com/download.php)) in mind.
 Using such will help save time, but in the end, it is individual's responsibility to maintain a productive working environment.

+**Fully secured environment as described by this document is not needed for initial Trial tasks.**

+It is needed beyond 2nd stage of Trial, i.e. when you start working on clients' tasks.

 ## Encryption

 Due to the variety of operating systems used by our team, we do not impose a specific solution.